 Ontario nonprofits and charities are subject to an archaic federal regulatory framework that hampers their ability to meet their missions.
 The Government of Canada should create an enabling federal policy environment for nonprofits to engage in public policy advocacy, earn income, and otherwise undertake activities to achieve their missions, including by implementing the court’s decision to end the regulation of non-partisan policy advocacy by Canada’s charities – and implement a charities regulation framework that regulates charitable purposes rather than activities.

-- Administrative changes that the CRA could undertake immediately – for example, removing the requirement to separately account for political activity on T3010 reports
+- Removing the requirement to separately account for political activity on charities’ annual filings (T3010 reports)

-- Modernization of the legislative framework governing the charitable sector
+- Modernizing the legislative framework governing the charitable sector more broadly

 However, we’re still waiting for action.
 The government has yet to move on the court’s decision or the recommendations of the Consultation Panel on Political Activity.
 Until they do charities have the right to engage in as much nonpartisan political activities as furthers their charitable purposes, but the sector will lack guidance on the CRA’s new position.

 For more information: Imagine Canada